MoTrPAC/motrpac-tools/README.md

 ## hash_files.py

-- Simple file to show how to make has digests.
-THIS DOES NOT MATCH THE CURRENT SPEC
+- Simple file to show how to make hash digests. _NOTE: THIS DOES NOT MATCH THE CURRENT SUBMISSION SPEC_
 - Requires [Python 3.x](https://www.python.org)
 - Examples:
     - `./hash_files.py --help`